Inouit/t3uni14-presentation/presentation/slides/index.md

   note:
-  We will talk about "optimizing your working time".
-Maybe this kind of title could excite your boss, but in fact this conference is for you : the workers of the Dark side.
-You, who start every projects with the same steps : installation and painful configurations.
-We will talk about comfort, about lazyness.<br />
+  We'll talk about how to "Optimize your working time".
+Your employers may already have sparkles in their eyes, but this talk is for you, Dark side workers. you who'll start every project with the same meaningless steps: installation and painfull configurations.
+We'll talk about comfort and lazyness.<br />
-  I have to confess: I'm a lazy person!
-The kind of person that hate and flee repetetive tasks.
-Just think about this: How many time do you spend at the beginning of a project before making nice stuff?
+  I have to share with you : I'm lazy !
+I'm from the kind of persons that hate and flee repetitive brainless tasks.
+Just think about this: How many time do you spend on starting a project before actually building some thing?
 Half a day?
 A day?
 Two days?
-(Oo maybe, you should think about resign ;)).<br />
+(Oo you should think about resigning ;))<br />
-  Clément, me, maybe you if you have ever think about your lost time, we just spend two minutes before having fun.
-Just two minutes!<br />Don't think we chain website.
-You can check Inouit's realisations and see they are pretty diversified.
-Our goal is to make your boring tasks excecuted automatically, whatever your needs, before you've finished your coffee.<br />
+  Clément, me and you, if you've think about your lost time once, we spend no more than two minutes before having fun.
+Only Two!<br />
+  Don't think we design industrial websites.
+You can check on our projects, they're far from being clones.
+Our goal is to make your boring tasks automated, whatever your needs are and before you've seen the bottom of your coffee cup.<br />
-  First, we'll explain you how you can save a lot of time during the installation process.
-Next, we'll show you our process, it could be inspiring for your workflow.
-Finally we'll explain you how a Yeoman generator could save a life.
+  First, we'll explain you how you can save yourself a lot of time and pain with the installation process.
+Then, we'll show you our process, and how it should be inspiring you to rethink your workflow.
+Finally we'll explain you how a Yeoman generator could save lifes.<br />
   Let's start!